 Are All Carbohydrates Wrong In Candida?

 From experience, I have found it best to cut out carbohydrates in stages with candida patients, for example, try avoiding all fruits (dried and fresh) for the first few weeks, and if you have a particularly bad problem with yeast then I would also strongly recommend that you avoid the starchy carbohydrate vegetables as well for the first few weeks.
 These include pumpkin, squash, parsnip, sweet corn and potato (baked is best, avoid mashed).
 These get re-introduced before the fresh fruits, and dried fruits are kept completely out of the diet (preferably) for several months because they are highly concentrated forms of sugars in the diet.
+The topic is covered in detail and step by step instructions in my book candidacrusher.

 Carbohydrates which you will find are generally OK when you have a yeast infection